DuPont de Nemours

 DuPont was a pioneer in developing and continues to be a major producer of perfluorinated compounds (PFCs), which over the past decade have come to be regarded as one of the most highly toxic, extraordinarily persistent and likely carcinogenic group of chemicals that work their way into the bloodstream of humans and wildlife.
 DuPont’s highest profile PFC-based product is Teflon, best known for its use in non-stick cookware.

 In 2004 the Environmental Protection Agency charged that for two decades DuPont failed to report signs of health and environmental problems linked to perfluorooctanoic acid (or PFOA), the PFC used in making Teflon.
 Residents living near the plant in West Virginia where DuPont produced PFOA sued the company, which agreed to pay about $100 million to settle the case.
 DuPont also paid $16.5 million to settle the EPA charges and later agreed to gradually phase out PFOA; the Justice Department decided not to bring criminal charges.
 The litigation over PFOA did not end.
 In 2011 DuPont reached a preliminary $8.3 million settlement with a group of residents living near a company plant in New Jersey.
+In 2017 DuPont and its spinoff Chemours agreed to pay $670 million to settle more than 3,000 lawsuits filed by plaintiffs who had opted out of the earlier class action.

 In 2005 the EPA and the Justice Department announced that DuPont had agreed to pay more than $2.3 million to settle Clean Air Act charges related to leaks of ozone-depleting refrigerants at a plant in Tennessee.